grimshaw-a/CSCI_1105_IntroToProgramming_Coursework/README.md

-## CSCI 1105 Introduction To Programming Coursework
+## CSCI 1105: Introduction To Programming Coursework

-Date: December 2019
+<p>Date: December 2019 </p>
-Student: Adam Grimshaw
+<p>Student: Adam Grimshaw </p>
-School: Southwest Technical College
+<p>School: Southwest Technical College </p>
-Program: Software Development
+<p>Program: Software Development </p>

 ### Repository Description

 This repository contains examples of my work from the Introduction to Programming class.
 This includes exercises assigned for each topic, as well as a final project proposed by the student.
-Topics for this course included progragm design, console output, loops, methods, arrays, JavaDocs, and unit testing.
+Topics for this course included program design, console output, loops, methods, arrays, JavaDocs, and unit testing.

 ### Personal Bio